PTsolvers/GPU4GEO/posts/julia-lumi-eurohpc.md

 > The main technical advances of this EuroHPC allocation aim to set a milestone running our Julia HPC application on the latest AMD GPUs at pre-exascale on Europe’s fastest supercomputer, LUMI-G.

-We achieve a prallel efficiency of 97% during weak scaling tests on up to 512 MI250x AMD GPUs on the LUMI-G EAP partition (64 nodes):
+We achieve a parallel efficiency of 97% during weak scaling tests on up to 512 MI250x AMD GPUs on the LUMI-G EAP partition (64 nodes):

 ~~~
 <img src="../../assets/images/lumi_weak_scale_Teff.png" alt="weak scalability on LUMI-G" width="600">